josterpi/josterpi.github.io/index.md

  - [Time Log](timelog/) is a super low effort way to keep track of your time.
 It stores all of the data on your local computer, so there's no account needed and you have complete privacy
  - [GasCalc](gascalc/) is a minimalist gas cost calculator.
 Fill in three of MPG, price of gas, miles, and total cost and solve for the final variable.
  - [Christmas Carols](carols/) is a mobile-optimized Christmas carol songbook that has all of the carols that I want to sing in one place and skips the 75 carols that I'm not interested in.
 [Advent Carols](carols/advent/) are also available.
+ - [RGB Color Mixer](/color-mixer/) has sliders for red, green, and blue and shows the resulting color.
+It is intended as a demo for kids rather than being a color picker.

 ### Other stuff

+ - [Blog](/blog/) to capture thoughts and quotes.
  - I moved this web site to [Github Pages](https://pages.github.com/): [josterpi.github.io](https://github.com/josterpi/josterpi.github.io)
  - I typeset my resume with LaTeX.
 Here are some <a href="/latex-notes.html">notes</a> on LaTeX.
  - <a href="http://www.vim.org/">Vim</a> is my editor of choice and <a href="vim-tips.html">here</a> are some tips that I've been putting together for a while.